sdinulescu/AnaloGen/MaxPackageSetup/AnaloGen/README.md

 - comb-feedback: this is a feedback comb filter.
 - compromised-one-pole: this is a special case of a one-pole filter, used in the Moog Ladder filter implementation.
 This can be used as its own filter object as well.
 - moog: this is a Moog ladder filter implementation, using 4 compromised-one-pole filters in a ladder orientation.
 The Moog ladder filter implementation can be manipulated to contain less than 4 or more than 4 compromised-one-pole-filters, up to the user's discretion.
 The Moog example file contains the reference that explains these possibilities.
+- diode: this is a diode ladder filter implementation, built using 4 one-pole lowpass filters.
+- diode-lowpass-highpass: this is a diode ladder filter implementation, built using a 4 ladders of a one-pole lowpass filter followed by a one-pole highpass filter.
+See diode-filter example patch for more details.
 - lowpass: this is a one-pole lowpass filter, with one feedforward and one feedback coefficient as input.
 Used in the Diode Ladder filter implementation.
 - highpass: this is a one-pole highpass filter, with one feedforward and one feedback coefficient as input.